godot-rust/book/.github/ISSUE_TEMPLATE/book-error.md

 ---
 name: Book error
-about: 'Report incorrect or confusing sections.
-For typos and grammar issues, please directly create a pull request instead.'
+about: "Report incorrect or confusing sections.
+For typos and grammar issues, please directly create a pull request instead."
 title: ''
 labels: error
 assignees: ''